GA-repos/course-intro/README.md

 #### Project Weeks (TODO)

 Project weeks will be pretty much just time for you to work on your project.
-* There will be no scheduled lessons
+* There will be no scheduled lessons, but we will require regular check-ins and daily stand up meetings with your team
 * We will also have presentations at the end of the week 🎉